 What is Outpatient Rehab?

 Outpatient rehab is focused on helping people transition from the controlled environment of inpatient rehab to normal lives.
-It involves attending individual or group appointments while living at home
+It involves attending individual or group appointments while living at home.
+Due to the lack of residential or hospital setting, outpatient rehab is most successfully used after detox or inpatient rehab treatment.
+If you have not accessed those levels of care first, you may want to consider our sobriety guide which outlines the typical steps of treatment.

 Types of Outpatient Treatment